 Chickens and rats aren’t inevitable so if you have rats eating your chicken feed and need a solution, here it is.
 The large rat proof treadle chicken feeder hopper holds 37 pounds of laying pellets or other feed and has a 100% galvanized sheet metal feed tray and hopper so the feed flows easily and sanitation is assured.

-Generally a laying hen eats around 4 ounces of feed per day, so one pound of feed should feed four birds one day, 7 pounds per week per four birds, or 34 days per full hopper of feed for a four hen flock.
+Generally a laying hen eats around 4 ounces of feed per day, so one pound of feed should feed four birds one day, 7 pounds per week per four birds, or nearly five weeks per full hopper of feed for a four hen flock.
 The more poultry feeders you have the more birds can be fed per poultry feeder.

 The feed box is about 10.5” deep x 14.5” wide x 20.5” tall, the overall foot print is 21.5” wide x 19.5” deep x 20.5” tall.
 The shipping box is 23” x 12.5” x 16.5”.
 It will ship as an oversize package and dimensional weight up charges will mean this package ships at around 30 pounds.
 Figure $37.00 to ship from Oklahoma to Modesto CA.

 That will vary depending upon how established the flock is and your goals for the birds.
 If they are layers you need to make sure there are no more than 16 to 20 hens per poultry feeder because a laying hen needs to eat as often as possible for full egg production.
 The more she eats the more eggs per week she can put out as protein consumption is usually a hen’s limiting factor.

 If you are feeding out broilers the weight gain per day is as important so once again you should have one poultry feeder for every 20 to 24 birds.